-(Note: all the previous publications in the variable control charts category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+(Note: all the previous publications in the variable control chart category are listed on the right-hand side.
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.)

 You have a set of data.
 You want to analyze it using a control chart.
 What do you do?
 Many of us simply put the data into a software package and select the control chart we want to use – and, presto, we have our control chart.
 Wonderful, isn’t it?
 So simple.
 No thinking required.